 Charlotte’s Golden Circle

-In early 2004, George Gray, a local theatre vet, volunteered to lead a theatre club for senior citizens.
-The story of how that group evolved into Cold Reads is posted as Cold Reads Roots in Charlotte.
+In early 2004, a small, diverse group of curious seniors, strangers all, with little or no experience, gathered under the volunteer guidance of George Gray, a local thespian, to dabble in the theatre.
+The story of how that group evolved into CRI is posted as Cold Reads Roots in Charlotte.

-Ten years later, Gray launched this blog, originally as a repository for digital scripts for his group to download, along with random thoughts on theatre and drama.
-In time it has evolved into this virtual why and how-to manual on reading plays with others.
+Ten years later, Gray launched this site, originally as a repository of digital scripts for his group to download, along with random thoughts on theatre and drama.

 Our Pulitzer Year

-Gray’s Pulitzer Challenge opened this blog to the world by inviting people everywhere to sign up, download, and read.
-Unaware of the Pulitzer Centennial until the year was planned, he submitted the challenge as a Campfire event and so impressed the Committee that they published a follow-up feature (Groups Gather), and suggested the possibility of more support.
+In 2016, Gray’s Pulitzer Challenge opened Cold Reads to the world by inviting people everywhere to sign up, download, and read—in celebration of the 100th Anniversary of the Prize—one or more of the eighty-five winners for Drama, from Why Marry? to Hamilton.
+Unfortunately, he learned of the official Centennial Celebration too late to be included in the national agenda, but he submitted the challenge as a Campfire Event, and so impressed the Committee that they published a follow-up feature (Groups Gather).

-Coincidentally, Pultizer NC director Banu Valladares attended the Kickoff read in Charlotte and has pledged her support, not only for the Challenge, but perhaps also, in time, as Grants and Programs Administrator of the NC Council for the Humanities (previously with the NC Arts Council), for the Cold Reads (grassroots movement) concept.
-Things are looking up.
+Coincidentally, Pulitzer NC director Banu Valladares attended the Kickoff read in Charlotte and pledged her support, not only for the Challenge, but perhaps also, in time, as Grants and Programs Administrator of the NC Council for the Humanities (previously with the NC Arts Council), for the Cold Reads concept.
+Things were looking up until she found a better job.

 In the Works